octobercms/docs/3.x/cms/themes/components.md

 ...
 ```

-The page, the component belongs to, should have a corresponding [URL parameter](pages.md#oc-url-syntax) defined:
+The page that the component belongs to should have a corresponding [URL parameter](pages.md) defined.

 ```ini
 url = "/todo/:maxItems"